We are currently experiencing internet and phone issues in some of our centres. For all enquiries, please contact mail@hearandsay.com.au.

 Two Children With Adult Doing Craft

-Four to five years:
+Four years:

-• Stopping: replacing the long sounds ‘sh’, ‘zh’, ‘ch’ and ‘j’ with the short sounds ‘t’ and ‘d’
+• Velar Fronting: replacing the back sounds ‘k’ and ‘g’ with the front sounds ‘t’ and ‘d’

 • Deaffrication: replacing the long sounds ‘ch’ and ‘j’ with the short sounds ‘s’ and ‘z’